Justin Kasieta

 A newsletter, by Justin Kasieta

-Notes on
+Notes on policy,

-and everything
+capital, and

-I write a free newsletter about foster care reform, the financial system, and what I'm learning building things at the seam between them.
+I write a newsletter about foster care reform, the financial system, and what I'm learning building things at the seam between them.
 Short, irregular, no spam.

 01 / The work